awebfactory/react-pathways/README.md

 $ npm run dev
 ```

-You should be seeing something like the following
+After a bit, your open browser gets another tab, the app "magically" comes up of its own accord (and is refreshed automatically with any changes in `*.js` or `*.sass` files) and you should be seeing something like the following:

 ```
 BrowserSync server listening url 0.0.0.0 on port 3000 in development mode